Take A Leap Of Faith On Leap Year

-- By Melvin Esteban
+- By Angie Lim

 If you’ve ever been intimidated about creating a financial plan, don’t fret -- just think of this as planning for your wedding!
 As with planning any wedding, you can achieve this in 3 simple steps by asking yourself the following questions: Where do you want to be?
 Where are you now?
 And how will you get there?
 Don’t be daunted, the good news is you and your spouse will be together and side by side in this journey, making everything a piece of cake